 Their material specs say the usual “all files must be supplied in CMYK only”, without any mention of details.
 I don’t like guessing games, so I called them.
-An accurate ICC profile would have been lovely, but unlikely, so I was just after all the information I could glean – press standards, densities, dot gain, whatever … just give me something to work with, so I’ve got some small chance of my colors printing the way I expect.
+An accurate ICC profile would have been lovely, but unlikely, so I was just after all the information I could glean – press standards, densities, dot gain, whatever … just give me something to work with, so I’ve got some small chance of my colours printing the way I expect.

 As is common in these situations (here in Oz, anyway), it was like talking to a parrot.
 Every question was answered the same way: “We need CMYK files”.
 “May I have an ICC profile?”
 “We need CMYK files”.
 “Do your presses conform to SWOP standards?”
 “We need CMYK files”.
 “Well, what’s the dot gain?”
 “We need CMYK files”.

 This annoys me no end!
 This is a printing firm, for God’s sake!
-They don’t know anything about color.
+They don’t know anything about colour.
 If you went to a doctor and asked him what blood type you were, and the doctor didn’t know there were different blood types, you’d look for a new doctor, and fast!
 Well, imagine almost the whole country were filled with these dodgy doctors – that’s what the Australian printing industry is like.

 Eventually he conceded that 20% dot gain was probably suitable, but he’s clearly guessing.
 He went on to say that they would provide a proof for us to approve, then match that proof on the press.
 So I said “but what if my blue skies are too purple, for example?”, to which he replied “Oh well, we’ll run the cyan up on that sheet”.